JustGoscha/justgoscha.github.io/_posts/2013-11-12-Organizing-your-workflow-with-GitFlow.md

 ---

 For my [WatchNext][watchnext] site I wanted to use a more professional and organized approach to implementing features and don't always want to mess with my master branch, when trying out new things and implementing new features.
-So I stumbled upon GitFlow and used these two posts as introduction:
+So I stumbled upon GitFlow and used these two posts as an introduction:

 [A Successful Git Branching Model][git-flow1]